andrecurvello/pmb/README.md

 Current Status
 ==============

-Writting the type classes, and a simple test of the terminal.
+Writing the type classes, and a simple test of the terminal.
+The type function dispatch is under consideration.
+This will perhaps change the type system a little, and the last implemtation details.
+Some of the implementation has not been done yet, to avoid later changes.
+I think I'm at the point of introducing the expression stack.